America Ferrera: Further projects and Barbie (2023–present)

 In February 2021, it was announced that Ferrera would make her feature length directorial debut with I Am Not Your Perfect Mexican Daughter, based on the young adult novel of the same name by Erika L. Sánchez.
 Adapted by Linda Yvette Chávez, the film will be a co-production with Orion Pictures, Anonymous Content, Aevitas Creative Management and MACRO.
 In 2023, Ferrera appeared as Gloria in the film Barbie, for which she received Academy Award, SAG, and two Critics' Choice nominations (Supporting Actress and Ensemble Cast).

 In February 2024 it was announced that Ferrera would star in and executive produce an Amazon Prime Video series about artist Ana Mendieta.
 The work is based on a book by Robert Katz, to be scripted by Cherise Castro Smith and co-executive produced by Amazon MGM Studios and Plan B Entertainment.
-She will appear in the third season of Marvel Studios' What If...? as Ranger Morales, a brand-new original character.
+She appeared in the third season of Marvel Studios' What If...? as Ranger Morales, a brand-new original character.
 She was originally set to star in Pixar's sci-fi adventure film Elio, but left the project in August 2024 due to scheduling conflicts.
+In June 2025, one source at Pixar told The Hollywood Reporter that Ferrera left the film after Adrian Molina departed the film as director, and was replaced by Madeline Sharafian and Domee Shi, because she was "upset that there was no longer Latinx representation in the leadership" of the film.